 An all new Baleno from Suzuki that has very little resemblance to its version of old visually, yet still holds a lot of the charm and ethics of its predecessor.
 It’s a small car (but not city car small) and it is a hatchback, however there is no three door model available as the new Baleno is only available as five door.

 It is a much softer styled, more practical and much more grown up looking car, still a good looking car, however it may not appeal to the younger generation just like the previous model did.
-This model tested is an SZ5 model which despite being the entry level is still well packed with tech.
+This model tested is an SZ5 model which being the top model, is naturally packed with tech – however even the entry SZ3 is well loaded with everything you need.

 Around the front the headlights house LED daytime running lamps with fog lamps sitting in the bumper below, 16 inch alloy wheels are fitted as standard with chrome door handles flowing up into the black door and windscreen pillars which compliments the rear privacy glass well.